 In addition, a second arbitration with a much larger claim for the 16.5 years remainder of the contract from 2014 to 2030 is currently underway.
 The final hearing was scheduled to commence in October 2022 in Paris, however was delayed to March 2023.
-The hearing has been further deferred and is now anticipated later this year.
-The final award on damages is expected by 2024.
+The hearing has been further deferred and is now anticipated in late 2024.
 Dana Gas will also receive a portion of the next award.
 Based on advice from Crescent Petroleum, management believes that the sums expected from the second arbitration will be sufficient to cover the remaining carrying value of the related assets.